dgroomes/jsx-playground/README.md

 See the README in [basic/](basic/).

+## `markdown-gen/`

+Generate Markdown from JSX using a custom Markdown-aware renderer.

+See the README in [markdown-gen/](markdown-gen/).

 ## Wish List

 General clean-ups, todos and things I wish to implement for this project:

-- [ ] IN PROGRESS Scaffold and `basic/` subproject.
+- [ ] PARTIAL Scaffold and `basic/` subproject.
-- [ ] Incorporate the Markdown-from-JSX subproject currently living in `react-playground/static-markdown-gen`
+- [x] DONE Incorporate the Markdown-from-JSX subproject currently living in `react-playground/static-markdown-gen`